Loretta Lunsford Scholarship

 This scholarship is to assist outstanding undergraduate or graduate students majoring in the School of Liberal Arts at IUPUI.
 Recipients must have an interest in educating others.
 The award is available in the academic year following the spring in which it is awarded only if the student is a full time student during the academic year the scholarship is available.

-Applicants must be a Liberal Arts undergraduate major and be full-time during the scholarship period.
-Students must have completed at least 30 credit hours at time of application (undergraduate students only).
-Student must be interested in a career related to education and maintain a GPA of 3.4 or better throughout the scholarship period.
-In addition, the applicant must be willing to volunteer at least five (5) hours a week at any educational institution
+Applicants must be a Liberal Arts undergraduate major and be full-time during the scholarship period or a graduate student enrolled in the IU School of Liberal Arts.
+(Undergraduate students must have completed at least 30 credit hours at time of application.)
+All student applicants must be interested in a career related to education and maintain a GPA of 3.4 or better throughout the scholarship period.
+In addition, the applicant must be willing to volunteer at least five (5) hours a week at any educational institution.

 Examples of projects include:

-- projects to assist faculty in course development or revision, development of bibliographies or audio-visual resources.
+- Projects to assist faculty in course development or revision, development of bibliographies or audo-visual resources

-To apply you must submit a project description (1-2 paragraphs), a student statement that explains "Why are you interested in this project and why do you believe you should receive this scholarship?
-Explain your career plans and any other aspects of personal interest in higher education which you deem significant."
-(Approx. 500 words.
-No more than 2 pages.)
+To apply, students must submit a project description (1-2 paragraphs), a statement that explains: "Why are you interested in this project and why do you believe you should receive this scholarship?
+Student should explain their career plans and any other aspects of personal interest in higher education which you deem significant."
+(The statement should be approximately 500 words and no more than 2 pages.)

-The applicant must also list other scholarships or awards that have been received and for which you are being considered.
-List the name of the scholarship or award, the total amount awarded and the semester(s) to which it applies.
+The applicant must also list other scholarships or awards that they have received and/or for which they are being considered.
+List the name of the scholarship or award, the total amount awarded/expected, and the semester(s) to which it applies.

 How to Apply

 Visit our scholarship application website to apply for this scholarship and others.